 The sales enablement function exists to onboard new sales hires and to drive revenue per sales head up.
 Neglect sales enablement and forgo adding head count in the future.
 A key part of enabling the sales force is providing a sales playbook.
-As a guide for sales enablement leaders to increase revenue per sales head, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to page 319 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 This article focuses on the following questions: